symbol/symbol-docs/source/concepts/harvesting.rst

 the number of harvesting mosaics the account owns and the total supply.
 To have importance greater than zero, the account needs to hold a minimum amount this mosaics.

-Catapult software admits defining any native mosaic for harvesting, using its configurable properties to fit the business needs.
-For example, consortium networks can distribute harvesting mosaics between the companies that can run the infrastructure, but other participants are only allowed to use the service paying fees.
+Catapult software allows defining any :doc:`mosaic <mosaic>` for harvesting, using its configurable properties to fit the business needs.
+For example, consortium networks can distribute harvesting mosaics between the companies that are running the infrastructure, while other participants need to pay fees in the currency mosaic to consume services.

 .. note:: Configuration parameters are `editable <https://github.com/nemtech/catapult-server/blob/master/resources/config-network.properties>`_.
 Public network configuration may differ.

-Accounts can create new blocks harvesting locally or delegating its importance to a remote node.
+Harvester accounts can use their importance to create new blocks in a local or remote node.

 ****************
 Local harvesting